Testing Pixel 4's camera: Here’s what Portrait Mode photos, astrophotography and selfies look like

-Google revealed its latest Pixel 4 and Pixel 4 XL phones at the 2019 Made by Google event on Tuesday, with several new features that include Android 10, motion sensing and accident detection.
-(Read our in-depth Pixel 4 review here.)
-But the company also updated the phone's camera, adding a telephoto lens and improved low-light shooting -- including astrophotography -- and portrait mode.
-Read CNET's exclusive look at the new Pixel 4 camera features.

-In an Amazon-style autumnal windfall of products, also unveiled at the 2019 Made by Google event in New York were the Pixel Buds 2 wireless earphones, Pixelbook Go Chromebook, Nest Mini smart speaker and Nest Wifi smart router.
-Google Stadia also got a release date.
+Google's latest Pixel 4 and Pixel 4 XL ship out on Oct.
+24, and while we're not huge fans of the phones' high prices (they start at $800 and $900, respectively), we still think their cameras are exceptional.
+Besides from adding a second telephoto lens, Google improved the phone's portrait mode, digital zooming and low light mode that can take clear photographs of the night sky.
+(Read CNET's exclusive look at the new Pixel 4 camera features.)
+The phone also features Android 10, motion sensing and accident detection.

-As the successor to the Pixel 3, the Pixel 4 has big shoes to fill when it comes to its camera.
-Back in 2018, the Pixel 3's most compelling feature was its excellent camera, and we were impressed by how well it captured beautiful photos using just a single rear camera during a time when its competitors employed two or more.
-These days, however, competition is fierce, with both the iPhone 11 and Note 10 having their own low-light modes that work impressively.
+As the successor to the Pixel 3, the Pixel 4 had big shoes to fill when it comes to its camera.
+Back in 2018, the Pixel 3 captured beautiful photos using just a single rear camera during a time when its competitors employed two or more.
+These days, however, competition is fierce, with both the iPhone 11, Note 10 and OnePlus 7T having their own low-light modes that work impressively well.

 Discuss: Testing Pixel 4's camera: Here’s what Portrait Mode photos, astrophotography and selfies look like